AI-SDC/ACRO/stata/readme.md

 [this thread on the Stata forums](https://www.statalist.org/forums/forum/general-stata-discussion/general/1731732-bug-in-python-indentation)
 if:

-- you installed Stata before 20th December 2023, and
+1. you installed Stata before 20th December 2023, **and**
-- you are using python3.12 or above
+2. you are using python3.12 or above

 [Here is how to do it](https://www.stata.com/support/updates/stata18.html#:~:text=If%20you%20are%20using%20Stata,from%20within%20Stata%2C%20see%20below.)

 ### Step 2: Setting up Stata to use Python

 [This blog from Stata](https://blog.stata.com/2020/08/18/stata-python-integration-part-1-setting-up-stata-to-use-python/) describes the basic process of:

-1. checking whether Stata can already find a version of python installed on your system
+1. checking whether Stata can find a version of python on your system
-2. installing it if need be
+2. installing python if needed
 3. setting up Stata to use python

 We recommend that you install the latest version of Python compatible with acro (3.13 at the time of writing)